(President 7/3/84; amended 10/95; 10/97; 3/10; 3/13; 8/14)

 - Assessment of allegation.
 Upon receipt of an allegation of research misconduct, the RIO will promptly assess the allegation to determine whether an inquiry is warranted.
 An inquiry is warranted only when an allegation is sufficiently credible and specific enough to identify conduct that presents an issue of potential research misconduct and thus falls within the scope of this policy.

 - Inquiry.
 When the allegation is assessed to warrant initiation of an inquiry, the RIO will perform the inquiry for the purpose described above in paragraph c(4).
-Upon opening an inquiry, the RIO will provide written notice of the alleged misconduct and initiation of the inquiry to the respondent (and, in the case of sponsored research, the Principal Investigator where he or she is not the respondent).
+Upon opening an inquiry, the RIO will provide written notice of the alleged misconduct and initiation of the inquiry to the respondent (and, in the case of sponsored research, the Principal Investigator where the PI is not the respondent).
 At the same time, the RIO will sequester all relevant records and any other evidence needed to conduct the inquiry.
 The RIO may elect to interview the complainant, the respondent, and any additional witnesses with possible information related to the allegation at hand.
 Where the RIO lacks sufficient specialized expertise, the RIO may consult with qualified experts in order to determine whether an investigation of the alleged misconduct is warranted.
 Any additional respondents identified during the inquiry process must also be promptly notified of their status.

 - Inquiry report and recommendation.
 The RIO will produce a written inquiry report including: